Proudly servicing Bradford since 1997.

 Central X-ray & Ultrasound is an industry leader, providing high quality images with fast and accurate results—they are sent to your physician within 2 business days.
 We offer services that are often only available in hospitals.
 We can help you avoid long wait times and get you the immediate care you require.

 Our clinic features complete digital technology, which reduces radiation exposure while providing the highest quality imaging.
 Our friendly and competent staff ensure efficient and pleasant service, with special attention given to patient privacy and comfort.

 Call and schedule your appointment now.
-X-ray exams are walk-ins and are always welcome, Ultrasound and Bone density exams require appointments.
+X-ray exams are walk-ins and are always welcome, Ultrasound, Mammography and Bone density exams require appointments.
 We look forward to serving you.

 All our Radiologists are board certified and are fellows of the Royal College of Physicians and Surgeons of Canada (FRCPC).
 Each radiologist maintains certification through ongoing Continuing Medical Educational (CME) events.
 Rest assured that you are getting expert diagnosis when you visit our clinic.

 Our exceptional Ultrasound technologists are all registered with The College of Medical Radiation Technologists of Ontario , the Registry for Diagnostic Medical Sonography (ARDMS) and/or CARDUP, ensuring that they have completed rigorous education and training standards.
 They are experienced in all types of ultrasound procedures and continue to educate themselves to stay current with the latest technology in the field of radiology.